Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Act 2022: Third Reading

 The CSA (Safe Areas) Amendment Bill was read for its third time on 16 March 2022.
 National MPs Simon O'Connor and Chris Penk were the only opponents of the bill who spoke in the final debate.
 The Bill's sponsor Louisa Wall spoke in favour of the Bill.
 Other MPs who spoke in favour of the Bill included National MP Simon Watts, Labour MPs Liz Craig, Emily Henderson, Camilla Belich, Sarah Pallett, Vanushi Walters, Guarav Sharma, Green MP Jan Logie, ACT leader David Seymour, and fellow ACT MP Karen Chhour.
 Following the debate, the bill passed by margin of 108 to 12 votes.
-Twelve MPs (nine from National and three from Labour) voted in favour of the bill while 60 Labour MPs, 24 National MPs, and the entire Green, ACT and Maori Party parliamentary caucuses voted for the bill.
+Twelve MPs (nine from National and three from Labour) voted against the bill while 62 Labour MPs, 24 National MPs, and the entire Green, ACT and Maori Party parliamentary caucuses voted for the bill.

 On 18 March 2022, the new legislation received Royal Assent from the Governor General of New Zealand.